 Important!
-If Fortify Static Code Analyzer and applications is installed in a location that requires that you have administrator privileges to modify it (for example, program files), in order to update a sensor, you must start it with administrator privileges.
+If Fortify Static Code Analyzer is installed in a location that requires that you have administrator privileges to modify it (for example, program files), in order to update a sensor, you must start it with administrator privileges.
 Otherwise, the sensor cannot write files to disk.
 If auto-update is enabled, major updates on standalone clients must finish successfully before the sensor can start.
 With auto-update enabled, patch updates allow sensors and clients to start unless the upgrade fails.

-To upgrade your ScanCentral SAST sensors (on Windows or Linux), you can do one of the following:
+To upgrade your ScanCentral SAST sensors (on Windows or Linux), you can either install the latest version of Fortify Static Code Analyzer, or unzip the Fortify\ScanCentral\Client\<version>\x64.zip file.

-- Install the latest version of Fortify Static Code Analyzer - Unzip the Fortify\ScanCentral\Client\<version>\x64.zip file - Run the update command from the command line

 You can use the client-only approach if you will plan only to use remote translation and analysis workflows.
 Local translation requires a local Fortify Static Code Analyzer installation.
 You can also find the ScanCentral SAST client inside the Fortify\ScanCentral\Controller\<version>\x64.zip file in the tomcat/client/scancentral.zip directory.